-How to reset apps in Windows 10, so that they start working again
+How to reset apps in Windows 10, and clear their data

 Sometimes, things break or no longer work well, for no apparent reason.
-That can happen to Windows 10 apps as well, not only to the operating system.
-But don't worry, there is more than just one way to make your apps behave, and one of them is to reset installed apps to their default state, and clear their app data so that they are "like new."
-Although you lose your preferences and sign-in details from the app that causes you problems, resetting it can be helpful in certain situations.
-In this tutorial, we will show how easy it is to reset an app from the Windows Store , in Windows 10:
+That can happen to Windows 10 apps from the Microsoft Store, not only to the operating system.
+Luckily, there is more than just one way to make your apps behave, and one of them is to reset your Windows 10 apps to their default state, and clear their app data so that they are "like new."
+Although you lose your preferences and sign-in details from the Windows 10 app that causes you problems, resetting it can be helpful.
+In this tutorial, we show you how easy it is to reset an app in Windows 10:

 Why would you want to reset an app in Windows 10?

-How to reset an app in Windows 10
+How to reset Windows 10 apps and clear their data

 Start by opening the Settings app.
 A quick way to do that to click or tap on its shortcut from the Start Menu or to press the Windows + I keys simultaneously.
 Inside Settings, click or tap on Apps.

 On the left side of the window, Apps & features should already be selected.
-If it is not, click or tap on Apps & features.
+If it is not, click or tap on it.

-Windows 10 also tells you that "If this app isn't working right, reset it".
-If you still want to do it, click or tap Reset, and confirm by pressing Reset one more time.
+Windows 10 tells you that "If this app isn't working right, reset it."
+If you to go ahead with this process, click or tap Reset, and confirm by pressing Reset one more time.

-One second later and the Settings app will tell you that the app has been reset, and a checkmark is displayed near the Reset button.
+One second later and you see that the app has been reset, and a checkmark is displayed near the Reset button.

-When things go bad and there's no easy way of telling why an app doesn't work as it should, Windows 10 offers you an easy way to start over.
-Simply reset that app and see if things get better.
-If it still doesn't want to work, or if you have any other question, write us a comment below.
+When things go wrong, and there is no easy way of telling why an app does not work as it should, Windows 10 offers you an easy way to start over.
+Reset that app and see if things get better.
+If it still doesn't want to work, or if you have questions, write us a comment below.
 Also, we are curious to know which app you chose to reset.